Identify the Research Question

 Traditional sources are tangible sources as existed before the Internet: books, newspapers, magazines, film, interviews, works of art, and so on.
 Then with the Internet, a new source of information has become available in the website.
 In addition, many traditional sources have been collected and made available online.
 Electronic Library Resources (available to PHSC students through a link in Canvas) provides many originally hard-print sources electronically.

 It is important to first make sure you understand your assignment as to how many sources are required and any restrictions on where they may be from.
 There might be a requirement to use at least one type of specific source such as a book, article from a journal, magazine, or newspaper, or page from a website.
-In addition, there might be a requirement to use a source from the LINCC (Library Internet Network for Community Colleges).
-This academic collection is explained in a separate page.

 Don't simply select a source by the title.
 You must review to be sure the content will help answer the question.
 For example, if your research question or topic is about how the moon affects earth's tides, the source must have information on that specific area.
 Some articles on the moon might talk about space exploration or its geography or its climate, none of which will help with a paper about tides.